musoniusr/DhammaratoDhamma/_posts/2024-07-13-as-habits-change-they-will-change-your-destiny-the-sangha-US-124.md

 No hurry, no worry, no problems.
 Everything is going to take care of itself.
 Just one more breath.
 Just one more.
 That's all we need to do.

 And so these are the three points of the eight vulnerable path that's so important.
 This is how we start, is we remember to take a look at what we're doing and then make a change to it.
 If we do that over and over and over and over again, we begin to change our attitude.
-That attitude, by the way, in the pali, is called sama sankapa.
+That attitude, by the way, in the pali, is called sama Sanghapa.
 It also has the word shraddha or sadha, which means confidence.

 Do you have the confidence that you could take this next breath happily no matter what happens?
 Well, the way to handle that is by getting away from everything, getting away from the alligators and the snakes, getting away from the cops, getting away from society, coming back to a place in seclusion where it's very easy to recognize that you are saved, to see that you're safe, to recognize that you're safe, to recognize that you're okay.
 Right now, this is how we practice over and over and over again.
 And when we begin to get the confidence that I can handle seclusion, then we begin to say, okay, I can handle seclusion.
 Let me go handle a little bit of the world.